Vista2003/HoiKay.Li/_posts/2021-02-28-fixing-win2016-update.markdown

 title: "Fixing Windows Server 2016 update after a clean install"
 date: 2021-02-28 19:00
 categories: Windows Server
+description: Fixing Windows Update on Server 2016 after a clean install
 ---
 After a clean install of Windows Server 2016 these days you may notice that Windows Update would hang and fail, this post just shows my fix for this issue.
 You'll need to manually download and install the following updates in this order: